 If you live in Stockton, CA, and are considering taking Veterinary Technology classes, you need to know that you have to be a tough and compassionate individual to work as a Veterinary Technician.
 It can be a physically demanding role that is tough on the emotions of an animal lover.

-But you also need to know that Veterinary Technology is a growing profession; in fact the number of available Veterinary Technician jobs is forecast to increase 52% between 2010 and 2020 which is much faster than the average for all occupations.* So if you have ever dreamt of working with animals, you should consider studying the Veterinary Technology degree program at our Stockton campus:
+But you also need to know that Veterinary Technology is a growing profession; in fact according to the U.S. Bureau of Labor Statistics, employment of veterinary technologists and technicians is expected to grow by 30% between 2012 and 2022 which is much faster than the average for all occupations.* So if you have ever dreamt of working with animals, you should consider studying the Veterinary Technology degree program at our Stockton campus:

 - It culminates in an Associate of Science degree in Veterinary Technology